 Drainage System Installation in Kansas City

 The number one cause of foundation damage and flooding basements is poor drainage.
 Just one season of overflowing gutters and downspouts not draining properly can do tens of thousands of dollars in structural damage to your home’s foundation.
-That’s why it’s important to ensure your property’s drainage systems, from your downspouts to your perimeter drain, are installed professionally and free of defects.
+That’s why it’s important to ensure your property’s basement drainage systems, from your downspouts to the French drain around your perimeter, are installed professionally and free of defects.

 To maintain a healthy environment and keep your home on a solid foundation, the best thing you can do is stay diligent in maintaining the exterior drainage of your home.
-In most instances, Foundation 1 is able to help Kansas City homeowners stop water from infiltrating their basement or crawl space by installing drainage systems and correcting the grade.
+In most instances, Foundation 1 is able to help homeowners stop water from infiltrating their basement or crawl space by installing basement drainage systems in their Kansas City home.

 What are some potential problems associated with poor drainage?
 Here are a few: